varunanand07/enigma-banking-app/README.md

   - Node.js
   - API routes with Next.js
 - **Data Visualization**:
-  - Chart.js or similar library for creating interactive graphs and charts
+  - Chart.js for creating interactive graphs and charts
 - **Deployment**:
   - AWS for hosting and deployment